garden-io/garden/docs/reference/workflow-config.md

     # A description of the workflow step.
     description:

+    # A map of environment variables to use when running script steps.
+Ignored for `command` steps.
+    envVars: {}

     # A bash script to run.
 Note that the host running the workflow must have bash installed and on path.
     # It is considered to have run successfully if it returns an exit code of 0.
 Any other exit code signals an error,
     # and the remainder of the workflow is aborted.